KDE/digikam-doc/import_tools/camera_import.rst

 The Geolocation tab will open a map that allows you to see and edit the GPS location of the selected photographs.
 For a detailed description see the Geolocation section of the Right Sidebar chapter of this handbook.

-Downloading photographs to your computer
+Downloading Photographs To Your Computer
 ----------------------------------------

 To download photographs from your camera to your computer click the Download button on the main toolbar and then click Download All (or use Item --> Download All from the main menu).
 This will download all of the photographs on the camera with the settings you used with your last download (Settings tab).
 The download process will not remove the photographs from the camera.
 It is always advisable to check that the photographs have downloaded safely into the Album you were expecting before deleting them from the camera.